 NOTE: This script is self-logging.
 That is, output displayed on the screen is simultaneously captured in the log file.
 Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.'

 - -si Operate silently.
-All output (stdout and stderr) is redirected to the log only; no output appears on the terminal. - -D Set extreme debugging verbosity.
+All output (stdout and stderr) is redirected to the log only; no output appears on the terminal. - -d Set debugging verbosity. - -D Extreme debugging verbosity using bash 'set -x' mode.